norvig/paip-lisp/docs/chapter19.md

 ```

 In normal human language use, memoization would not work very well, since the interpretation of a phrase depends on the context in which the phrase was uttered.
-But with context-f ree grammars we have a guarantee that the context cannot af f ect the interpretation.
+But with context-free grammars we have a guarantee that the context cannot affect the interpretation.
 The call `(parse words)` must return all possible parses for the words.
 We are free to choose between the possibilities based on contextual information, but context can never supply a new interpretation that is not in the context-free list of parses.